 For example, if "Delay Or Trigger" is selected along with a sequence start time at 9 AM, with a delay of 10 seconds, and pressure, temperature, and acceleration trigger are selected, but NOT "Wait for All Sensor Conditions", after a button press the recorder will sleep until 9 AM, then sleep for a maximum of 10 seconds, or less if any of the 3 configured sensor conditions is met.

 If the recorder was configured to "Delay Then Trigger" above, then after 9 AM, the recorder would sleep for a minimum of 10 seconds, and then wait for any sensor condition to be met.

-When a Slam Stick is waiting for a trigger, the LEDs on the Slam Stick will flash Red, then Red & Green, alternating until the trigger is reached.
+When a sensor is waiting for a trigger, the LEDs on the sensor will flash Red, then Red & Green, alternating until the trigger is reached.
 When waiting for the main accelerometer trigger (to guarantee pre-trigger samples) the flashing will be at a faster rate.

 Delay Then Trigger